optiklab/path-algorithms-in-a-graph/README.md

 # How to run

 The project is written in C++ with STL use only.
 Project file is built using Visual Studio 2022 and Microsoft Windows.
+So, you basically need to open the project using VS and press F5.

 But if you need to run on linux there shouldn't be any problem to build using g++ or clang.